What Happens When A Two-Week Romance Feels Like A Two-Year Relationship

 When he messaged me, he said I look like someone who has her life together, which was "refreshing."
 And in response to the note in my profile that says I'd prefer someone who's taller than 5'9", he told me he was 6'3".

 So we exchanged numbers, solidified a date for the following Friday and began to text -- every single day.

 I was floored by how comfortable and open I felt with him in mere days.
 He earnestly wished me good morning.
-He asked how my day was and seemed to genuinely give a shit about the answer.
+He asked how my day was and seemed to genuinely care about the answer.

-And the more we talked, the more we discovered we had in common: a fear of purposelessness, a love for comedy and rap music, an interest in politics, an aversion to organized religion and a thirst for knowledge about the meaning of life.
+And the more we talked, the more we discovered we had in common: a fear of purposelessness, a love for comedy and rap music, an interest in current events, an aversion to organized religion and a thirst for knowledge about the meaning of life.